luke185/CP3407_MyClean/user_stories/accepting_and_managing_bookings_for_cleaners.md

 ## Tasks
 >   V1: Week / Chapter 3
-1. Add interface and database logic to allow cleaners to toggle automatic acceptance of bookings
+1. Add interface and database logic to allow cleaners to toggle automatic acceptance of bookings (1 Day)
-2. Add a booking summary to the provided dashboard that includes a bookings status
+2. Add a booking summary to the provided dashboard that includes a bookings status (0.5 days)
-3. Add buttons to accept or reject bookings if automatic acceptance is not toggled on
+3. Add buttons to accept or reject bookings if automatic acceptance is not toggled on (0.5 days)
-4. Add a button to cancel a client booking that does not make the slots available again
+4. Add a button to cancel a client booking that does not make the slots available again (1 day)
 ### + TODO
 >   V1: Week / Chapter 4
 1.